 (Some of the books by A. B. Simpson listed in this section above have appeared under different titles at different times.
-If the student is unsure whether a title he/she is considering matches the one intended above, it is strongly advised that he/she receive confirmation from the professor before proceeding.
-The Pardington and Simpson titles listed above are available, free of charge, at http://online.ambrose.edu/alliancestudies/.)
+If the student is unsure whether a title they are considering matches the one intended above, it is strongly advised that he/she receive confirmation from the professor before proceeding.
+The Pardington title and many of the Simpson titles are available, free of charge, at http://online.ambrose.edu/alliancestudies/.
+The professor can make those marked with an asterisk (\) available to students, free of charge, as .pdf files.)